 - Flowers and stuffed animals.
 These are discouraged for health reasons in certain patient units.
 Please check with your child’s nurse.

 - Latex (rubber) balloons are a safety hazard and are not allowed.
 Metallic Mylar® balloons are permitted.

 To protect the security and privacy of our patients, all visitors must check in with a Guest Services Representative at the Information Desk in the Main Lobby to obtain a Visitor Badge.
-A brief health screening will be conducted at the time of check-in.
 Badges expire after 24 hours.
-Parents with children in an inpatient unit are eligible to receive a one-week badge.
+Parents, legal guardians or designated caregivers with children in an inpatient unit are eligible to receive a one-week badge.

 Health Care Information

 To protect each child’s privacy, only parents or legal guardians will be given medical information about a patient.

 Our patients love to receive toys and gifts to help them pass the time while they are in the hospital.
 Due to infection control requirements, we do not permit fresh flowers to be taken to any patient care areas.
 If visitors bring flowers, they will be asked to drop off the flowers at the front desk so that parents can take them home.
 They will not be taken to the unit.

 We will do all that we can to help your child return home to familiar surroundings and loved ones.

 On the day of discharge, you will need to remember: